DCS-Easyware/gsit/README.md

-# GLPI SC by DCS EASYWARE
+# GSIT (Gestionnaire de Services IT)

 ## Introduction

-This version is a secure and cleaned version of [GLPI](https://github.com/glpi-project/glpi/).
+This version is a secure and cleaned fork version of [GLPI](https://github.com/glpi-project/glpi/).

 The patches are maintened by DCS EASYWARE, by the `Innovation and expertise center` of company [DCSEASYWARE](https://www.dcsit-group.com/).